WiserRiser/hackathon1/README.md

 - Yarn ([v1](https://classic.yarnpkg.com/en/docs/install/) or [v2+](https://yarnpkg.com/getting-started/install))
 - [Git](https://git-scm.com/downloads)

-In this directory, then run `yarn install`.
+`cd` to the directory containing this file, then run `yarn install`.

 Then open three terminal windows in this directory.